 Meaning and History

-The Porsche emblem is a contrast between tradition and innovation.
-They represent the brand as exclusive, powerful, stylish.
-The founder chose the historical heritage of the lands in which the trademark appeared and made it a legendary sign.
+The Porsche emblem contrasts tradition and innovation.
+It represents the brand as exclusive, powerful, and stylish.
+The founder chose the historical heritage of the lands where the trademark appeared and made it a legendary sign.

-The automaker used the coat of arms of the Free People’s State of Württemberg for a visual identity to better convey its roots since Stuttgart was a central city.
-The state coat of arms appeared in 1922 and contained two deer.
-Now branched horns remind of them.
-Also, the local lands were famous for horse breeding, and the first factory appeared on the site of a stable, so a reared horse flaunts on the logo.
-The coat of arms of Stuttgart with a black horse on a yellow background was adopted in 1938.
+The automaker used the coat of arms of the Free People’s State of Württemberg as part of its visual identity to better convey its roots, since Stuttgart was a central city.
+The state coat of arms was adopted in 1922 and featured two deer.
+Now, branched horns remind them of them.
+Also, the local lands were famous for horse breeding, and the first factory appeared on the stable site, so a reared horse was featured on the logo.
+The coat of arms of Stuttgart, with a black horse on a yellow background, was adopted in 1938.

-And the original Porsche emblem was first introduced in the second half of 1952.
-It was located in the center of the steering wheel of the 356 Pre-A. From the moment of launch to the present, the brand identity has remained the same as at the beginning.
-After all, it has everything that a car brand needs: grace, uniqueness, brightness.
+The original Porsche emblem was first introduced in the second half of 1952.
+It was located in the center of the steering wheel of the 356 Pre-A. The brand identity has remained the same from launch to the present.
+After all, it has everything that a car brand needs: grace, uniqueness, and brightness.

 What is Porsche?